-This actually happened to me: I was parked at Lynn Canyon Suspension Bridge in North Vancouver in August, and my purse was stolen from my vehicle.
-Those dirty rotten SOBs stole my wallet, which contained my driver’s license, health care card, a RBC credit card, a TD Canada Trust credit card, a TD Canada Trust ATM or debit card, 2 Tim Horton’s gift cards, my library card, and my photo ID card from the Kenyan government from when I lived in Africa.
+My bank card was stolen when I was parked at Lynn Canyon Suspension Bridge in North Vancouver, BC.
+I’d left my bag in the car; it contained my wallet, driver’s license, health care card, a RBC credit card, a TD Canada Trust credit card, a TD Canada Trust debit card, 2 Tim Horton’s gift cards, my library card, and my photo ID card from the Kenyan government from when I lived in Africa.

 In my purse was also my work cell phone, work keys, daytimer, pictures of me and my Little Sister, and various other personal items that mean a lot to me, which the thieves probably burned, buried, or broke.
 The worst part was that they have my driver’s license and my address, and I lived in fear for about a week after it was stolen.
 I thought they’d break into my house in the middle of the night.
 My husband was on a business trip that week, and I slept for about two hours each night.

-If Your ATM Card is Stolen, Does the Bank Reimburse the Money?
+If Your ATM Card is Stolen, Does the Bank Reimburse Your Money?